 - Bachelor of Psychology (Honours)

 - Subject Outline Guide and Template

 JCU Citations for Outstanding Contributions to Student Learning

 Citations recognise and reward the diverse contributions that individuals and teams make to the quality of student learning in a specific area of responsibility over a sustained period.
-The JCU citations program is designed to prepare and support staff intending to apply for an Australian Awards for University Teaching (AAUT) Citation for Outstanding Contribution to Student Learning, offered by the Department of Education and Training.
+The JCU citations program is designed to prepare and support staff intending to apply for an Australian Awards for University Teaching (AAUT) Citation for Outstanding Contribution to Student Learning, offered by Universities Australia.

 The following quick reference instructions are to guide applicants.
-The Directorate of Learning, Teaching and Student Engagement encourages staff to discuss their application with their Associate Dean (Learning and Teaching) prior to lodgement.
+The Directorate of Learning, Teaching and Student Engagement strongly encourages staff to discuss their nomination with their Associate Dean Learning &Teaching prior to submitting.

 1 - Review the criteria and requirements